Powerful Primitives in the Bounded Quantum Storage Model: Technical Overview

+Asymmetric cryptography utilizes a pair of related keys, a secret and a public key, to enable versatile cryptographic applications.
+Specifically, our goal is to build information-theoretic secure asymmetric key encryption and digital signatures in the BQSM.
+However, the task of concealing the secret key from the public key without relying on computational assumptions poses a significant challenge.
+Such assumptions should be avoided in the BQSM given the goal of this model is to base security purely on the memory limitations of the players.

+This implies we need to impose the memory bound in some way during the public key transmission in order to hide the secret key.
+In the classical bounded storage model, this can be done by announcing a large classical public key \cite{DQW22}.
+However, in our scenario, imposing the memory bound necessitates the use of quantum public keys.
+Unfortunately, due to no-cloning, we need to create and distribute multiple copies of the quantum key -- this is the general approach taken in the computational setting as well \cite{GC01,D21,KKN05}.
+Here we face a critical problem: if a computationally unbounded adversary gains access to multiple copies of the key, it can repeatedly reuse its quantum memory to process multiple keys.
+Such an adversary could gradually extract classical information from each key copy until it has learned the entire quantum public key.

+To prevent this attack, it is imperative that every public key copy needs \emph{additional} qmemory to process, preventing an adversary from processing an unlimited number of keys.
+In other words, we need to distribute keys in a way so that all users must process the keys simultaneously or in parallel.
+More abstractly, we want to distribute quantum information in a way that allows every user to learn some information while preventing a computationally unbounded adversary from learning too much information.
+This goal is a recurring theme in various settings, hence, we introduce a new notion which we term \emph{program broadcast} that formalizes and captures this objective.
+We build this primitive unconditionally in the BQSM and employ it to build asymmetric cryptography.

+All in all, this is the first work to achieve information-theoretic asymmetric key encryption in any of the bounded (classical or quantum) storage models.
+This is the main focus and contribution of this paper.
+In the following, we first discuss program broadcast, which may be of independent interest, and then how this can be used to realize asymmetric cryptography and even encryption or signature tokens.

-\subsubsection{$2.$ Program Broadcast.}
+\paragraph{Program Broadcast.}

-In many situations, we would like to send a one-time program to multiple users to allow for public-key-like cryptographic applications.
-However, a one-time program transmitted multiple times allows an adversary to learn many evaluations by impersonating multiple users.
-This is problematic as it allows an adversary to learn any efficiently generated program with enough computational power.
-Ideally, we would like to be able to broadcast an encrypted program to many users while ensuring that no adversary can take advantage of all the information in the broadcast to learn the program.

-This goal is reflected and formalized in a new notion which we term \emph{program broadcast}.
-Roughly speaking, a $k$-time program broadcast of a function $\mathcal{P}$ allows an unbounded polynomial number of users to each $(1)$ obtain at least a single and at most $k$ evaluations of the program, and, at the same time, $(2)$ cannot be used to learn any other information about the program.
-Essentially, an adversary with access to the broadcast can be simulated with access to $k$ queries to an oracle of $\mathcal{P}$.
+In many situations, we would like to send multiple one-time programs to multiple users while ensuring that no adversary can take advantage of all the information to learn the program.
+This is the goal of {program broadcast}.
+Recall that a $k$-time program broadcast of a function $P$ allows an unbounded polynomial number of users to each $(1)$ obtain at least a single evaluation of the program, and, at the same time, $(2)$ cannot be used by any user to learn more than $k$ evaluations of the program.
+Essentially, an adversary with access to the broadcast can be simulated with access to $k$ queries to an oracle for $P$.